Simon-Zheng99/cse15l-lab-reports/index.md

 ## Part 3:

-In weeks 2 and 3, I learned how to establish a connection to a remote server using SSH, which allows for secure file transfers and remote command execution.
+In weeks 2 and 3, I learned how to establish a connection to a remote server using SSH, which allows for remote command execution.
 I learned how to create a basic search engine, and I also learned how to initiate my own server and handle simple requests.
 One extra thing I learned which I find very helpful is the different methods of adding images in a mark down cell, which actually deepens my understanding to relative and absolute paths.